qemu/qemu/docs/tools/virtiofsd.rst

   ``:ok:server::security.:``

-  will pass 'securty.' xattr's in listxattr from the server and ignore following rules.
+  will pass 'security.' xattr's in listxattr from the server and ignore following rules.

   ``:ok:all:::``